 You don’t need to be rich to afford a car driven by James Bond.

-While those super expensive Aston Martins are out of the reach of 99.99 per cent of collectors, there are other cars used in the movies and driven by 007 that will appeal to those with more modest budgets.
+While those super expensive Aston Martins are out of the reach of 99.99 per cent of collectors, there are other cars driven by 007 that will appeal to those with more modest budgets.

 It appeared in Golden Eye and while it only was on screen for a minute or two, they are cheap.